 - B.6 Section repealed - B.7 Indicate the address and mode of accessing corporate governance content on your company's website as well as other general meeting related disclosures which must be provided to shareholders on the corporate website.

-С CORPORATE GOVERNANCE STRUCTURE
+CORPORATE GOVERNANCE STRUCTURE

 C.1 Board of Directors

 C.1.1.
-State the maximum and minimum numb company's bylaws:
+State the maximum and minimum number of directors stipulated in the company's bylaws: